bouvet/same-same/README.md

 1. Clone this repo
 2. Download and install [node.js](https://nodejs.org/en/download/current/).
 3. Set up a working [mysql server](http://dev.mysql.com/downloads/mysql/).
 Create the two tables (Answers, Participants) needed, using the sql scripts in the sql folder.
-4. Configure your own config.local.js file to define the url you will access the mysql server on.
+4. Configure [config.js](./app/config.js) file to define the url you will access the mysql server on.
 The file should follow this example:

     ```javascript
-    /*jshint node: true*/
-    "use strict";
     var dbOptions = {
        dburl: 'yourDBurl',
        dbuser: 'yourDBuser',